mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 ### Creating your first Svelte app

-For this tutorial, we'll use SvelteKit with Svelte 5 beta, which introduces new features like runes for reactivity.
-Create a new project by running:
+For this tutorial, we'll use SvelteKit, which introduces new features like runes for reactivity.
+Create a new project by running: with Svelte 5 beta
 ```bash
 npx sv@latest create moz-todo-svelte
 cd moz-todo-svelte